 Sail Ship development

 A sail powered ship need a 'clear axis' to keep a steady course sailing ahead with wind across - but not necessarily a symmetric hull.
-A heeling sail-ship always has an asymmetric underwater hull shape.
-The elegant shaped Venetian gondola, too hold an asymmetric shape to compensate the one-sided propulsion from her only oar.
-And despite their mounted "sidecar", neither the Pacific sail-powered out-rigged canoe nor the proa show any sail-problem.
+A heeling sail-ship always has an asymmetric underwater hull shape, and despite their mounted "sidecar", neither the Pacific sail-powered out-rigged canoe nor the proa show any sail-problem.

 To use a sail as propulsion is rather more problematic, because we have forces from the wind crossing our sail-direction.

 When we in pre-historic time tried to mount a sail on our boat to catch the wind, we first drifted downwind, but nevertheless we had got a propulsion, as in some way was superior to our rowing.
 But not each time we hoisted our sail, the wind blew to where we wanted to go with our vessel, and we had therefor to get something else, as could push along and keep a pointed course - even with wind across.

 That could our rowing boats, so we didn't meet difficulties in that, and we soon learned to manage the sail sailing along in directions other than the wind blew.

 But the old steer-oar remained many centuries on its place aft starboard side, where it was landed as paddle from our canoes and rowing boats.

 Keel we call the central backbone of the hull - even if there are no outer fin to see.

 In historic time very few sail ships have had a typical outer keel, because all ships were build on the shore - or in the larger cases, on a slipway.
 Nevertheless, the shape of a hull gave the needed sail-stability.
 Long and slim for speed - or more wide for better transport capacity - but all crafts were sailing well in the pointed sail-direction.